 Last Minute Tax Tips for Late Filers

-As tax season draws to a close, millions of Americans scramble to get their documents together and file their taxes.
+As tax season draws to a close, millions of Americans scramble to get their documents together and file their taxes before the deadline.
 Tax procrastination is a national pastime, so don't feel as though you're the only one going through this rushed, stressful, process.
-Here are a few last minute tax tips to help late filers get through the process unscathed.
+Here are a few last-minute tax tips to help late filers get through the process unscathed.

 E-file Your Taxes